 - Neighborhood Pressure.
 It’s one thing to re-start a career again and again.
 It’s another to do it while Aunt Madge, next-door neighbors and family friends are watching every misstep.
 Thanks to Facebook, all their college buddies are watching too.

 - Scattered Support Network.
 Remember when your child took off for college and suddenly realized his high school friends were scattered to the far winds?
 That happens after college too, but now there’s no dorm filled with instant new friends, says Abby Wilner Miller, co-author of The Quarter Life Crisis.
 Your child is starting over in every respect, rebuilding a support network and a social life too.
 (Click here to compare book prices.)

 - Crafting a New Life.
 It takes more than a diploma and a job application to transition from college to the working world.
-In order to craft a new identity, your adult child has to leave at least a portion of his old identity behind – which can be quite the trick when you’re still living in the sorority, for example, or at home with the parents.
+In order to craft a new identity, your adult child has to leave at least a portion of his old identity behind – which can be quite the trick when you’re still living at home with the parents.

 - Finding a Passion.
 Some lucky 20-somethings always knew what they wanted to do, or they embarked on a series of summer internships to scope out possibilities.
 But many leave college equipped with a degree – architecture, for example, or accounting – whose real world applications don’t hold as much appeal as expected.
 Better that they find that out now, instead of when they’re 40, with a mortgage and a family.